OpenST/JLP/README.md

  ## Continuous Redeem(with co-gateway and utility branded token):

  This command helps you to run redeem continuously till the totalRedeemAmount is redeemed.
-It expects `minRedeemAmount` and `maxRedeemAmount` which is used to defined a range in which random redeem amount is generated.
+It expects `minRedeemAmount` and `maxRedeemAmount` which is used to define a range in which random redeem amount is generated.

  If `maxRedeemAmount` is passed as `0`, then this command will redeem `minRedeemAmount` till `totalRedeemAmount` is not redeemed.